WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/09-contributor-day.md

 ### Create a Gutenberg Pull Request (PR)

-1. Begin by creating a fork of the [Gutenberg repository](https://github.com/WordPress/gutenberg) in your GitHub account.
+1. Fork the [Gutenberg repository](https://github.com/WordPress/gutenberg) in your GitHub account.
 2. Then, clone the forked repository to download the files.
-3. Install the necessary dependencies, and build the code in development mode.
+3. Install the necessary dependencies and build the code in development mode.

 ```bash
 git clone git@github.com:WordPress/gutenberg.git